moroz/moroz.dev/content/blog/set-up-postgresql-and-migrations-in-asp-net-web-forms.md

 ### Configuration Magic in `Web.config`

-In `Web.config`, we need to ensure that three separate configuration blocks exist in their correct places. ensure that you have a default connection string set within the `<configuration>` tag:
+In `Web.config`, we need to ensure that three separate configuration blocks exist in their correct places.

 ```xml
 <configuration>